21st Century Fox (album)

-21st Century Fox is the fifth studio album of British model-turned-singer Samantha Fox.
+21st Century Fox is the fifth studio album by the English model-turned-singer Samantha Fox.
 The eurodance-pop album was released by Ichiban Records in 1997.
 The title is a play on major film studio 20th Century Fox.

+At the time of the album's release, the studio's parent company was News Corporation, although in 2013 it became part of a new parent company with the same name as this album (21st Century Fox).

+Background

 After a six-year hiatus, Samantha Fox returned to the studio to record her fifth album, 21st Century Fox.
 She had a new look and a new style in music.
 In fact, this album focused on the dance genre and was a big hit in clubs around Europe.
 The first song released was "Deeper", which was unsuccessful, though receiving a lot of airplay.
 She released her first single, "Let Me Be Free", which marked a comeback for her, charting in some European countries.
 The video shows Fox in the box ring with a male lover.
 Further singles were the Latin-flavoured "The Reason Is You (One on One)" and "Perhaps".
+She described the album as "more personal" than her previous work.

 Track listings

 Watching You, Watching Me

 A remixed version of 21st Century Fox was released by Phantom Records as Watching You, Watching Me in 2002.